garrandall/popular-music-data/tracks/legacy-offset-travis-scott-21-savage.md

 What they gone' do?
 What they gone' do?
 What they gone' do?
-My wrist on ooh (Ooh)
+My wrist on oh(Oh)
-My wrist on ooh, yeah, yeah
+My wrist on oh yeah, yeah
 Yeah, yeah
 Southside on the track, yeah

 Put blindsides on my eyes nigga, I can feel the money (I can feel the racks) I got some young niggas pull on the opps, and they kill for money (They slide they slide) You ever felt a zombie?
 (Who?)
-Yo' body gon' smell like vomit (Ooh, ooh, ooh)
+Yo' body gon' smell like vomit (Oh, oh ooh

 I done went bad (Bad)